 If our cash flow and capital resources are insufficient to fund our debt obligations, we may be forced to sell assets, seek additional equity or debt capital or restructure our debt.
 In addition, any failure to make scheduled payments of interest and principal on our outstanding indebtedness would likely result in a reduction of our credit rating, which could harm our ability to incur additional indebtedness on acceptable terms.
-Our cash flow and capital resources may be insufficient for payment of interest on and principal of our debt in the future and any such alternative measures may be unsuccessfully or may not permit us to meet scheduled debt service obligations, which could cause us to default on our obligations and impair our liquidity.
+Our cash flow and capital resources may be insufficient for payment of interest on and principal of our debt in the future and any such alternative measures may be unsuccessful or may not permit us to meet scheduled debt service obligations, which could cause us to default on our obligations and impair our liquidity.

-Common shareholders will be diluted if additional shares are issued
+Common stockholders will be diluted if additional shares are issued

-Since 1998, we have exchanged 15.4 million shares of common stock for \$96.7 million of debt and convertible securities.
+Since 1998, we have exchanged 21.3 million shares of common stock for \$146.7 million of debt and convertible securities.
 The exchanges were made based on the relative market value of the common stock and the debt and convertible securities at the time of the exchange.
 During 2001, \$17.4 million of debt and convertible securities was exchanged for common stock.
 During 2002, \$10.4 million of debt and convertible securities were exchanged for common stock.
 During 2003, \$880,000 of debt was exchanged for common stock.
-While the exchanges have reduced interest expense, dividends and future repayment obligations, the larger number of common shares outstanding has a dilutive effect on our existing stockholders.
-Our ability to repurchase securities for cash is limited by the Senior Credit Facility and the 7 3/8% senior subordinated notes agreement.
-We continue to review alternatives to further strengthen our balance sheet by reducing debt and retiring securities.
-In addition, we may issue additional shares of common stock, or other securities or debt convertible into common stock, to fund capital expenditures, including acquisitions.
-If we issue additional shares of our common stock in the future, it will have a dilutive effect on the shares that you purchase in this offering.
+In 2004, we exchanged our 5.9% convertible preferred stock for 5.9 million shares of common stock.
+Also in two transactions during 2004, we sold 17.9 million shares of common stock for total proceeds of \$246.1 million which were used, in part, to finance our two large acquisitions during the year.
+While the exchanges have reduced interest expense, dividends and future repayment obligations, the larger number of common shares outstanding had a dilutive effect on our existing stockholders.
+Our ability to repurchase securities for cash is limited by the bank credit facility, the 7 3/8% senior subordinated note and the 6 3/8% senior subordinated note agreements.
+We continue to review alternatives to further strengthen our balance sheet by reducing debt.
+In addition, we may issue additional shares of common stock, additional subordinated notes or other securities or debt convertible into common stock, to extend maturities or fund capital expenditures, including acquisitions.
+If we issue additional shares of our common stock in the future, it may have a dilutive effect on the shares that you purchase in this offering.